mda1125/JobBluePrint/README.md

 I ALWAYS ended up applying direct to the company website even if I found the job on a board.
 It just felt like I could customize certain responses better and control the input.

-+ Always posted my tweaked profile (unless sites like Indeed said the one I had uploaded was a match).
++ Always submitted my tweaked resume
-+ Always included a Cover Letter (tweak per job one I created my baseline).
++ Always included a Cover Letter if you can

 Websites that Will Make Your Job Search Easiser: